taeyoungson/triton_rope/README.md

 This is repository contains python code for Rotary Position Embedding(RoPE) implemented in Triton.

+Each forward, backward kernel is defined in triton_utils/kernel.py, and wrapped as a layer in triton_utils/layer.py using torch.autograd.Function.

 Regarding RoPE, you can refer to this [paper](https://arxiv.org/pdf/2104.09864).

 ## Environment